rafayk7/LCM-practice/README.md

 To check this, run `git branch` -> you should see something like `(HEAD detached at v1.4.0)` If not, run `git checkout v1.4.0`

+The following packages are required:
+- build-essential
+- libglib2.0-dev

+The following packages are strongly recommended:
+- default-jdk (or openjdk-9-jdk)
+- python-dev

 Run the following commands

 ```